vetermanve/deploy/README.md

 #### CREATE NEW PROJECT

 Ok, app prepared, and we need add our first project to work with it
+1. **variant 1 (UI):** Add new repository which needed to create your project:
+   - open UI on `Git` page (http://localhost:9088/web/deploy)
+   - click `Add repository` button
+   - Now just write URL or SSH link (HTTPS `https://github.com/janson-git/deploy.git` or SSH `git@github.com:janson-git/deploy.git`) of your repository to input field and press the `Save` button
-1. Go to `storage/repos` directory of your `deploy` app.
+2. **OR variant 2 (terminal):** Go to `storage/repos` directory of your `deploy` app.
 This directory will contain local repositories of our projects.
-2. Clone repository that you want to use with `deploy`.
+Clone repository that you want to use with `deploy`.
 Something like this:
    ```shell
    cd storage/repos
    git clone git@github.com:janson-git/deploy.git
    ```
-3. Ok.
-Now we can create new project for this repo form UI.
+3. If previous step finished successfully, we can create new project for this repo form UI.
 4. Open in browser http://localhost:9088/web/project and click `Create new project`
-5. Find your cloned project directory in `www/storage/repos`.
+5. Find your cloned project directory in directory navigator.
 Navigate by click on folder names.
-6. When you found it (you will see branches list on that page), mark `/www/storage/repos/deploy` with checkbox and click on `Build Project`
+6. When you found it (you will see branches list on that page), mark folder with checkbox and click on `Build Project`
 7. Right after that click 'Save Project`
-8. And now you on your first Project page!

 #### CREATE PACK IN PROJECT